-Cloud computing has a lot of benefits but also risks associated.
-Learn what those are now.
+Cloud computing has a lot of benefits, but there's also risks associated.

 Hi!
 Welcome to this week’s Third Party Thursday!
 My name is Brian Adams and I am the Chief Technology Officer here at Venminder.
 Today we’re going to talk about Cloud Computing.

 "The Cloud," we hear this term a lot these days.
 So what exactly is "The Cloud"?
 That's right, "The Cloud" is just a generic name for "Someone else's computer".
 There are many benefits to using the Cloud.
 Let’s review a few of them.

 Your vendors no longer have to build out data centers before knowing how those centers will be used.
 Also, the Cloud reduces idle resources by allowing your vendors to respond quickly to capacity demands as those demands rise.
 And lastly, it allows your vendors to increase agility by placing IT resource changes only a click away.

 The Cloud offers more control over resource expense and change.
 So, those are just a few benefits.
 But like anything, where there are benefits, there are also costs.
 The Cloud reduces your control over the actual hardware upon which your vendors' resources depend.

 Let’s talk now about the risks and how you manage them.

 First, understand who has access to your sensitive data.
 Your vendors' cloud providers maintain their own hiring practices and access control procedures.
 It's important to ask and understand how your vendors manage this risk.